 Bridget Perry, PhD, CCC-SLP, is an assistant professor in the Department of Communication Sciences and Disorders, and is the program director of the Clinical Doctorate in Speech-Language Pathology (SLPD) program.
-She is also a practicing Speech Language Pathologist at Brigham and Women’s Hospital.
-Dr. Perry directs the Swallowing & Communication Collaborative, a lab at the IHP centered around improving patient-centered management of swallowing and speech impairments for patients living with serious illnesses.
+She is also a Speech Language Pathologist at Brigham and Women’s Hospital.
+Dr. Perry directs the Swallowing & Communication Collaborative, a lab at the IHP centered around optimizing the management of swallowing and speech impairments to improve the quality of life for adults living with serious illnesses.

 Research in the Swallowing & Communication Collaborative focuses on the development of novel swallowing and speech assessment and treatment methodologies that incorporate patient preferences, improve patient-provider communication, and allow patients’ values and preferences to be both known and included the medical decision-making process.